 Is Being a Flight Attendant Worth It?

 For many, being a flight attendant is a rewarding job, but it can come with some downsides.
 One of the biggest is the schedule.
 Generally, flight attendants work varying hours that include holidays, nights and weekends.
-For people searching for a regular work schedule, flight attendant is probably not the answer.
+For people searching for a regular work schedule, being a flight attendant is probably not the answer.